Pod-Point/laravel-aws-pubsub/README.md

 It's up to you do do whatever you want from that generic `OrdersListener`, you could even [dispatch more events](https://laravel.com/docs/8.x/events) internally within your application.

-**Note:** Topic-based Event/Listeners couples should be registered last so the Subject-based ones take priority.
+**Note:** Topic-based EventDispatcher/Listeners couples should be registered last so the Subject-based ones take priority.

 ### Defining Listeners

 Here we are simply re-using standard Laravel event listeners.
 The only difference being the function definition of the main `handle()` method which differs slightly.
-Instead of expecting an instance of an Event class passed, we simply receive the `payload` and the `subject`, if it's found.
+Instead of expecting an instance of an EventDispatcher class passed, we simply receive the `payload` and the `subject`, if it's found.

 ```php
 /**